When to use these real estate offer email templates

 Hi [Name],

-We have submitted your offer for [Property Address].
+We've submitted your offer for [Property Address].

 Best,